Home Roads and travel Abandoned or untaxed vehicles

 • (C) are significantly damaged, run down or unroadworthy condition

-• (D) are burned out
+• (D) have been partially or fully burned out

 • (E) are lacking one or more of its number plates